shipwright-io/website/content/en/blog/posts/2021-12-20-build-release-v0.7.0.md

 ## What's next ?

 We have cool stuff being under development.
-So, let me list three items that are all cool and are in the makings.
+So, let me list four items that are all cool and are in the makings.

 Soon you should be able to see an evolution of parameters: build strategy authors will be able to define array parameters which is required for scenarios such as build-args for Dockerfile-based builds, and Build users will be able to define that the value should be retrieved from a ConfigMap or Secret.